pyccel/pyccel/docs/type_annotations.md

 arr2 : 'Annotated[int[:], "stack"]' = np.ones(8) # Equivalent to Fortran notation : integer(i64) :: arr2(0:7)
 ```

-This syntax can be combined with other existing syntaxes.
+This syntax can be combined with other type related concepts.
 E.g.

 ```python
 from typing import TypeVar, Annotated